-Philippines exits FATF grey list, sparks human rights concerns
+Philippines exits FATF grey list, raises human rights concerns

-The Philippines has exited the Financial Action Task Force (FATF) grey list, reflecting significant progress in its financial systems but raising concerns over the government’s methods.
+The Philippines has exited the Financial Action Task Force (FATF) grey list, reflecting significant progress in its financial systems but raising concerns over government methods.

-However, human rights groups have criticized the government for filing a large number of terror-financing cases against activists and progressive NGOs to meet FATF requirements.
+However, human rights groups have criticized the government for filing an increased number of terror-financing cases against activists and progressive NGOs to meet FATF requirements.

 Analysts note that sustained reforms are necessary to maintain progress and attract foreign direct investments, but they also emphasize the need for human rights safeguards.